 The Detroit Institute of Arts strives to create experiences that help each person, of all abilities, find personal meaning in art.

-To request more information or ask any questions, please contact firstname.lastname@example.org.
+To request more information or ask any questions, please contact the Visitor Services Hotline at 313-833-7940 or email firstname.lastname@example.org.

 Assistive Listening Devices

-Assistive Listening Devices are available upon request from the Farnsworth and Woodward entrances.
+Assistive Listening Devices are available upon request for events in the lecture hall and the Detroit Film Theatre auditorium.

 All special exhibitions at the DIA have large print versions of wall text and interpretative materials available.
 Please ask a staff member at the special exhibitions entrance for assistance.